 Other American Elms

-The Ulmus Americana Valley Forge thrives in climate zones 5 through 7 and enjoys full sun and partial shade with good drainage.
+Valley Forge is hardy in climate zones 5 through 7 and enjoys full sun and partial shade with good drainage.
 It can reach 80 feet high while boasting a 60-foot canopy.
 Some exceptional trees can hit heights of 110 feet.
 On average, they grow 3 feet per year once established and can achieve a crown of 30 feet within 12 years.

 Avoiding Dutch Elm Disease

 To protect even the hardiest of American elms, they need pruning.
-Professional pruning will remove dead branches and spot the early stages of the disease.
+Professional pruning by a certified arborist will remove dead branches and spot the early stages of the disease.
 Pruning should be done at least annually, but twice a year is even better for these fast-growing, large-canopied trees.

 If Dutch elm disease is suspected, it's critical that the diseased sections of the tree be destroyed at an approved facility or burned immediately, where allowed.
 Why?
 Because the disease can live in the sap long after the tree has died, which is part of why it succeeded in spreading so widely and so quickly.